Frequently Asked Questions

-For students wishing to pursue computer sciences in higher education, Amazon is funding 120 apprenticeships in software development engineering, automation and advanced mechatronics, enabling a diverse range of applicants to enter the computer science field.
+For students wishing to pursue computer sciences in higher education, Amazon is funding 100 apprenticeships in software development engineering, solutions architecture, automation and advanced mechatronics, enabling a diverse range of applicants to enter the computer science field.
 Participants will benefit from on-the-job work experience and classroom-based learning.

 Amazon is also funding 20 bursaries for students studying computer science at four UK universities, enabling students from lower-income backgrounds to pursue technology careers.
 The universities are located in cities where Amazon has a Development Centre or corporate office and are Kings College London, Edinburgh and Cambridge.

 How do I get involved in Amazon Future Engineer?Students, university graduates and primary school teachers can apply to different stages of the Amazon Future Engineer programme.
 To see if Amazon Future Engineer is a fit for you, your school or your students, please visit the programme pages of the Amazon Future Engineer website.

 Why did Amazon launch Amazon Future Engineer?We’re committed to helping young people – particularly those from lower-income backgrounds – to develop and learn computer science skills so they have equal opportunities in the future world of work.
 By giving students and teachers the chance to access computer science skills training we believe Amazon Future Engineer can help close the computer science skills gap.
 We firmly believe that household income should not define how well a child does at school.
 Amazon Future Engineer launched in the US in 2018 and the UK launch was the first international expansion of the programme.